 Training and networking opportunities

-The Divisional Communications, Public Engagement and Web team offers a variety of training and networking opportunities for departmental communications and public engagement staff and academic staff, as well as offering consultancy services and convening ad-hoc working groups as required.
+The Divisional Communications and Public Engagement team offers a variety of training and networking opportunities for departmental communications and public engagement staff and academic staff, as well as offering consultancy services and convening ad-hoc working groups as required.

 Please use the mailing list to ask questions, share information, make announcements etc. Emails posted to the forum will be captured, and archived (the list has an archive feature, only accessible to list members, so if in the future you have a particular query, or a new members joins the network, they can search the archive directly).